No imputation without representation: Introduction

 In light of these conflicting theoretical arguments, the usefulness of missing-indicators for real-life machine learning problems is an interesting empirical question.
 However, previous experiments in this direction have been limited in scope and number.
 These limitations include the use of only one or a handful of datasets, the use of datasets from which values have been removed artificially, and not comparing the same imputation strategies with and without missing-indicators.

 The purpose of the present paper is straightforward.
-On the basis of twenty real-life classification problems with naturally occurring missing values, we evaluate the effect of missing-indicators on the performance of a range of popular classification algorithms, paired with three common types of imputation.
+On the basis of twenty real-life classification problems with naturally occurring missing values, we measure the performance of a range of popular classification algorithms, using three common types of imputation, with and without missing-indicators.
+This allows us to evaluate the effect of using missing-indicators, as well as the choice of imputation strategy.

+Moreover, we conduct three follow-up experiments to gain a better understanding of when and why missing-indicators can be useful.
+In the first, we determine whether this is influenced by the type (categorical or numerical) and the amount of missing values of a given attribute.
+In the second, we test the hypothesis that numerical imputation partially preserves the information from missing values.
+And in the third follow-up experiment, we compare missing-indicators to two model-specific approaches to missing values for nearest neighbour and decision tree classifiers.

 In Section~\ref{sec_background}, we provide a brief overview of the existing literature on missing-indicators, including previous experimental evaluations.
 In Section~\ref{sec_experimental_setup}, we describe our experimental setup.
 We report our results in Section~\ref{sec_results} and conclude in Section~\ref{sec_conclusion}.